Brenden Queen: ARCA Menards Series

 On December 4, 2024, it was announced that Queen would return to the ARCA Menards Series, driving the No. 28 Chevrolet for Pinnacle Racing Group on a full-time basis.
 In the season opener at Daytona, Queen scored his first career win in the series.
 He would earn wins at Kansas in May, Michigan, Dover, Iowa, DuQuion, Salem, and Kansas in September to secure the series championship.

 NASCAR Craftsman Truck Series

 On March 8, 2024, it was announced that Queen would make his Truck Series debut in the race at North Wilkesboro driving the No. 1 truck for Tricon Garage.

+Queen's No. 12 truck at Lime Rock Park in 2026.

 On July 15, 2025, it was announced that Queen would compete in the event at IRP with Spire Motorsports in their No. 07 truck.

-On October 16, 2025, it was announced that Queen will run full-time in the Truck Series 2026, driving for Kaulig Racing.
+On October 16, 2025, it was announced that Queen will run full-time for the 2026 season, driving for Kaulig Racing.
+He started the 2026 season with an seventh-place finish at Daytona.

 NASCAR Xfinity Series

 On September 5, 2025, it was announced that Queen would make his Xfinity Series debut at Bristol Motor Speedway, driving the No. 11 Chevrolet for Kaulig Racing.
 He finished twentieth in his maiden race.
 He later was invited to do the race at Kansas with Kaulig, where he led his first career Xfinity laps and finished ninth.
 He would later be announced to run the remainder of the season with the team starting at Talladega Superspeedway.